Vogue (song): Live performances

 On the 2015–2016 Rebel Heart Tour, Madonna performed a mashup of "Vogue" and "Holy Water", a song from her 13th studio album Rebel Heart (2015).
 Towards the end of the performance of "Holy Water", she began singing "Vogue"'s rap and chorus while writhing against a dancer dressed as a nun in hot pants, bikini tops and high-heeled boots while other dancers simulated an orgy at the Last Supper.
 The Sydney Morning Heralds Michael Lallo pointed out that "Vogue" had never been "performed with such darkness" compared to its usual treatment as "a slick dance number".
 The performances at Sydney's Allphones Arena were recorded and released on the Rebel Heart Tour live album.
 On December 6, 2016, Madonna sang "Vogue" during the Carpool Karaoke segment of The Late Late Show with James Corden.
 On June 30, 2019, Madonna used the track as the opening song of her mini concert at the Stonewall 50 – WorldPride NYC 2019, to commemorate the 50th anniversary of the Stonewall riots.
 She entered the stage in a black trench coat amid a troupe of identically dressed dancers.
 A similar performance was later done for the Madame X Tour in 2019 and 2020, which was chronicled on the tour's documentary film released in 2021.

 On June 24, 2021, the singer made a surprise appearance at an LGBT pride party at the Boom Boom Room of New York's The Standard hotel, and "Vogue" was used as the opening song.
 The song was again performed by Madonna on the 2023–2024 Celebration Tour, with elements of Beyoncé's "Break My Soul (The Queens Remix)".
 The stage was transformed into a ballroom competition, which was described by Billboards Joe Lynch as "a multi-layered tribute to her past, her family and her queer inspirations".
 She serves as a judge of a parade of dancers, which includes her daughter Estere; during the course of the tour, a number of invited judges also appear, including Gaultier, FKA twigs, Julia Fox, and her daughter Lourdes Leon.
 During the performance Madonna wears a new version of the conic bra, consisting of a black cone mini dress, encrusted with black crystals, designed by Gaultier.
+On April 18, 2026, Madonna performed a section of the song on the main stage at Coachella 2026 with American-singer Sabrina Carpenter.